Rashid Ali al-Gaylani: Early life

-Rashid Ali was the son of Sayyid Abdul Wahhab al-Gaylani and born into the prominent Baghdad-based Gaylani family.
+Rashid Ali was the son of Sayyid Abd al-Wahhab al-Gailani and born into the prominent Baghdad-based Al-Gailani family.
+The name Al-Gailani indicates that their ancestors originated in Gilan, Iran.
 He also had origins in the Circassian governors of the Ottoman Vilayet.
-Members of the Gaylani family were known as sayed, as the family's ancestry can be traced back to the Islamic prophet Muhammad.
+Members of the Gailani family were known as sayed, as the family's ancestry can be traced back to the Islamic prophet Muhammad.
 Rashid Ali enrolled in law school in Baghdad and was a lawyer until his political career.

 Political career

-In 1924, Rashid Ali al-Gaylani began his career in politics in the first government led by Prime Minister Yasin al-Hashimi.
-Yasin al-Hashimi appointed Gaylani as the Minister of Justice.
+In 1924, Rashid Ali al-Gailani began his career in politics in the first government led by Prime Minister Yasin al-Hashimi.
+Yasin al-Hashimi appointed Gailani as the Minister of Justice.
 The two men were ardent nationalists and were opposed to any British involvement in the internal politics of Iraq.
 They rejected the Anglo-Iraqi Treaty signed by the government of Prime Minister Nuri as-Said in 1930.
 They formed the Party of National Brotherhood to promote nationalist aims.
-Gaylani served as Prime Minister for the first time in 1933 but held office for less than eight months.
+Gaylani served as prime minister for the first time in 1933 but held office for less than eight months.
 In 1938 he was seized and exiled to 'Ana for his suspected role in the Baghdad bomb-throwing of November and the general political upheaval.

 He was elected as the president of the Chamber of Deputies in 1925 and 1926.

-During the Hashimi government, Gaylani served as Minister of Interior with the additional benefit of the lucrative trusteeship of the Qadiri Awqaf.
+During the Hashimi government, Gailani served as Minister of Interior with the additional benefit of the lucrative trusteeship of the Qadiri Awqaf.
 Later, as prime minister, he would retain the interior portfolio as public works projects progressed, including the laying of the foundations for a mosque to be named the Faysal Mosque.

-On 31 March 1940, when Gaylani was again appointed Prime Minister, World War II had started and Iraq had just experienced the premature death of King Ghazi.
+On 31 March 1940, when Gailani was again appointed prime minister, World War II had started and Iraq had just experienced the premature death of King Ghazi.
 Ghazi's reign was followed by a Regency for his four-year-old son who was now the new King Faisal II.
 Faisal's Regent was Ghazi's uncle, Emir Abdul-Illah.
 Abdul-Illah supported Britain in the war, but he was unable to control Gaylani, who used the war to further his own nationalist goals by refusing to allow Allied troops passage through Iraq to the front.
 He also rejected calls for Iraq to break its ties with Fascist Italy and sent his Justice Minister, Naji Shawkat, to Ankara to meet with Germany's ambassador to Turkey, Franz von Papen, to win German support for his government.
 German Foreign Ministry archives record that Shawkat met von Papen on July 5, 1940, and he carried a letter of introduction from Mohammad Amin al-Husayni, the Grand Mufti of Jerusalem, expressing a desire for a treaty of friendship and collaboration.
 Baghdad was the early base for Nazi Middle East intelligence operations during World War II.